tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <h2>3D printing</h2>
 <h5 id="group">Group assignment - Characterize the 3D printers</h5>
-<p>So what is 3D printing, or should I say, additive CAM?
+<p>First of all, what is 3D printing, or should I say, additive CAM?
 3D printing is a technique of adding successive layers of material until an object is created.
 3D printing has significant advantages: avoiding the waste of materials and allowing us to create models that would be impossible with other subtractive techniques.
 Before participating in the group test, I took a look at this useful <a href="https://www.matterhackers.com/articles/a-guide-to-understanding-the-tolerances-of-your-3d-printer">article</a> in order to understand what we were going to test.
 This week I participated in 2 groups to test 2 files provided by the instructors.
 For the first test on Thursday, </p>
 <h6>First test</h6>
 <p>I teamed up with <a href="https://fabacademy.org/2020/labs/barcelona/students/david-prieto/">David Prieto</a> and <a href="http://fabacademy.org/2020/labs/barcelona/students/antoine-jaunard/">Antoine Jaunard</a> for the first test.
 We used the <a href="https://www.creality3d.shop/products/creality-cr-10s-s5-3d-printer-diy-kit-large-printing-size-500x500x500mm">Creality CR-10 S5 3D</a> printer to print the <a href="https://www.thingiverse.com/thing:1363023">first test</a> using 1.75mm PLA.
 The detailed specs of the machine:</p>
 <ul>